Skip to main content

 A fantastic 5746 votes were cast across yesterday's five polls and tensions were once again running high!
 I have a feeling this is how things are going to be through to the end of the contest.

-When Ian Dury wrote 'Spasticus Autisticus' as a kick back against the Year of the Disabled.
+When Ian Dury wrote 'Spasticus Autisticus' it was as a kick back against the Year of the Disabled.
 He found the whole idea patronising and offensive.
 He wanted to produce a record that he knew would be banned.
 He certainly achieved his aim.
 The irony of the lyrics was completely lost and a ban put in place by the BBC soon after its release.
 Sadly it will not be going any further in the polls beyond today either, but the rapturous reception Ian received when he played the song at the London Palladium shortly before his death spoke volumes.

 Another song voted out tonight that I don't recall hearing too much about back in the day was John Foxx's 'Europe After the Rain'.
 JG recalls going on holiday to Majorca the following year and it being played everywhere.
 It would be interesting to know how well received it was in other countries.